Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

-where $L(\cdot)$ is the circular kernel, $\nu$ is the circular bandwidth and $c_0(\nu)$ is a constant such that $\hat{\varphi}_\nu(\cdot)$ is a density.
-Some differences should be noted in contrast to the linear kernel density estimator in (\ref{kernel_linear}).
-First, the kernel function $L(\cdot)$ must be a rapidly varying function, such as the exponential (see \cite{Hall1987}).
+where $L$ is the circular kernel, $\nu$ is the circular bandwidth and $c_0(\nu)$ is a constant such that $\hat{\varphi}_\nu$ is a density.
+Some differences should be noted in contrast to the linear kernel density estimator in (\ref{copcirlin:kernel_linear}).
+First, the kernel function $L$ must be a rapidly varying function, such as the exponential (see \cite{Hall1987}).
 Secondly, the behaviour of $\nu$ is opposite to $h$: in linear kernel density estimation, small values of the bandwidth $h$ produce undersmoothed estimators (small values of $\nu$ oversmooth the density), whereas large values of $h$ give oversmoothed curves (large values of $\nu$ produce undersmoothing).
 See \cite{Hall1987} for a detailed description of the estimator and its properties.\\

 As in the linear case, bandwidth selection is also an issue in circular kernel density estimation.
-Although in the linear case it is a well--studied problem, for circular density estimation there are still some open questions. \cite{Hall1987} propose selecting the smoothing parameter by maximum likelihood cross--validation.
-There are other recent proposals, such as the automatic bandwidth selection method introduced by \cite{Taylor2008}, but based on his results none of the selectors proposed seems to show a superior behaviour. \\
+Although in the linear case it is a well-studied problem, for circular density estimation there are still some open questions. \cite{Hall1987} proposed selecting the smoothing parameter by maximum likelihood cross-validation.
+There are other recent proposals, such as the automatic bandwidth selection method introduced by \cite{Taylor2008}, but based on his results none of the\nopagebreak[4] selectors proposed seems to show a superior behaviour. \\

 Although for the marginal distributions it may be reasonable to assume a parametric model, it is not that clear for the copula function, regarding the dependence structure between the marginals.
-Hence, in a general situation, the copula estimation in Step 2 should be carried out by a nonparametric procedure that will be explained below.
-However, for the Johnson and Wehrly density in (\ref{circular_linear_density}), the copula density $c_{\Theta,X}(\cdot,\cdot)$ is linked with a joining circular density $g(\cdot)$ in (\ref{cg_link}) and this circular density can be estimated in the same way as the marginal circular density.
-Note that, in this family, all the estimators involved in the algorithm are obtained in a strictly univariate way, which simplifies their computation.
+Hence, in a general situation, the copula estimation in step \ref{copcirlin:algo:1:2} should be carried out by a nonparametric procedure that will be explained below.
+However, for the J\&W density in (\ref{copcirlin:circular_linear_density}), the copula density $c_{\Theta,X}$ is linked with a joining circular density $g$ in (\ref{copcirlin:cg_link}) and this circular density can be estimated in the same way as the marginal circular density.
+Note that, in this family, all the estimators involved in the algorithm are obtained in a strictly univariate way, which simplifies their computation. \\